KacperBialy/CaloriesTracker/.ai/prd.md

 The application will consist of two main components:

-- A backend in the form of an API (ASP.NET Web API), responsible for processing queries, analyzing text using language models (LLM), fetching nutritional data, saving it to a database, and providing it to the frontend.
+- A backend in the form of an API, responsible for processing queries, analyzing text using language models (LLM), fetching nutritional data, saving it to a database, and providing it to the frontend.
-- A web application (Angular with Tailwind CSS), which will visualize data for the current day, allow management of the caloric goal, and handle user authentication.
+- A web application (React with Tailwind CSS), which will visualize data for the current day, allow management of the caloric goal, and handle user authentication.

 The goal of the MVP is to deliver a fully functional flow, from a voice command to data visualization, focusing on simplicity and usability for a single, primary use case.